mcmah309/rust/book/src/libs/option/option.md

 ```

 #### Conclusion

-If you can't decide between the two, it is recommended to use the `Option` type as the return type, since it allows
-early return, chaining operations, and easy conversion to a nullable type with `.v`/`.value`.
-But the choice is up to the developer.
+The choice to use `Option` is up to the developer.
 You can easily use this package and never use `Option`.